RichardLee0211/test/testPython/README.md

 using vim to do python auto completion, although it's slow for the first time, but it's way more convinient for me.

-TODO:
-now, YCM works for lib, like pandas. and show the reminders. but don't work for data struture like dataframe, like df. and don't show reminders.

-to work with python3 since python2.7 is dying in 2020. open a fullscreen size shell and a little one. latter using for compile and loging.

-TODO: after all, learn algorithms and library: numpy, scipy, pandas

 # basic of python
 python buildin data type:
 immutable types: